MicrosoftDocs/partner-center-docs-powershell/docs-conceptual/partnercenterps-2.0/get-started.md

 # Get started with Partner Center PowerShell

-Azure PowerShell is designed for managing and administering Azure resources from the command line.
-Use Azure PowerShell when you want to build automated tools that use the Azure Resource Manager model.
+Partner Center PowerShell is designed for administering and managing resources for the Cloud Solution Provider program from the command line.
 Try it out in your browser with [Azure Cloud Shell](/azure/cloud-shell/overview), or install on your local machine.

-This article helps you get started with Azure PowerShell and teaches the core concepts behind it.
+This article helps you get started with Partner Center PowerShell and teaches the core concepts behind it.

 ## Install or run in Azure Cloud Shell